spagdoon0411/audio-denoising-csc487/README.md

 - [X] Create tools for converting spectrograms back to audio files, also using `librosa`
 - [X] Program a UNet model that reads from a specification dictionary
 - [X] Test aforementioned UNet model on simple test data (likely fixed dimensions)
-- [ ] Convert a signal dataset and a noise dataset into testing and training Tensorflow Dataset objects that are stored in files
+- [X] Convert a signal dataset and a noise dataset into testing and training Tensorflow Dataset objects that can be stored in files
-    - [ ] Write a function that takes a clean AudioVector and a noise AudioVector and performs a linear combination according to a provided noise ratio (between 0 and 1)
+    - [X] Write a function that takes a clean AudioVector and a noise AudioVector and performs a linear combination according to a provided noise ratio (between 0 and 1)
-    - [ ] Write a function that takes a directory of clean .wav files and pure noise .wav files and generates a Tensorflow Dataset oobject where each member is a tuple: the first tuple member is a noisy AudioVector (created using the function above) and the second tuple member is the clean AudioVector.
+    - [X] Write a function that takes a directory of clean .wav files and pure noise .wav files and generates a Tensorflow Dataset object where each member is a tuple: the first tuple member is a noisy AudioVector (created using the function above) and the second tuple member is the clean AudioVector.
-    - [ ] Write a function that maps the AudioVector to SpectrogramMatrix conversion over the whole dataset aforementioned.
+    - [X] Write a function that maps the AudioVector to SpectrogramMatrix conversion over the whole dataset aforementioned.
     - [ ] Save the Dataset resulting from the process above to a file (Tensorflow stores file fragments in a directory when you save a dataset with .save. .load just takes this directory of fragments.)
     - [ ] Write a final function that maps a directory of clean .wav files and a directory of pure noise .wav files to a tuple of Datasets (one training and one test), then stores both datsets in directories with Tensorflow's .save function.
         - Noise ratio to use for each sample